ananthakumaran/paisa/docs/reference/recurring.md

-!!! tip
+!!! warning

-    Recurring page will only show a transaction as recurring if there is more than **one transaction** with the same tag name.
+    Recurring page will only display a transaction as recurring if there is more than **one transaction** with the same tag name.
 If you have only one transaction, wait untill the next transaction is added to see it on the recurring page.